pulumi-demos/examples/diagrams/claude-and-mermaid-generation/README.md

 Comment `@claude` on any PR or issue to manually trigger diagram updates.

+## How Claude Behaves

+When triggered, Claude will:

+1. **Analyze the codebase** to understand the current infrastructure setup
+2. **Select the production stack** using `pulumi stack select prod`
+3. **Run `pulumi preview --json`** to get detailed infrastructure resource information
+4. **Review existing diagrams** in the `/diagrams` folder to understand current state
+5. **Generate or update Mermaid diagrams** based on infrastructure changes:
+   - Creates C4 context, container, and component diagrams
+   - Generates AWS infrastructure diagrams showing resources and relationships
+   - Maintains consistent styling and follows Mermaid best practices
+6. **Convert diagrams to SVG** using `npx mmdc` for visual rendering
+7. **Commit changes** directly to the PR branch with descriptive commit messages

+Claude focuses on:
+- **Accuracy**: Diagrams reflect actual infrastructure as defined in code
+- **Completeness**: All significant resources and relationships are included
+- **Clarity**: Diagrams are well-organized and easy to understand
+- **Consistency**: Maintains diagram standards and styling across updates

 ## Supported Diagrams

 The system generates these Mermaid diagrams in the `/diagrams` folder: